robertzk/objectdiff/README.md

 get memory-prohibitive very quickly, we only need to store iris and its patch (or sequence of patches).

-If we applied ten different manipulations to a dat aset, we could keep a history of our changes by storing the successive patches in conjunction with the initial data set.
+If we applied ten different manipulations to a dataset, we could keep a history of our changes by storing the successive patches in conjunction with the initial data set.
 In essence, objectdiff aims to be a "Git for R data".